casmi/casmi.github.com/.pages/index.md

         <version>0.3.2</version>
     </dependency>

-All dependent libraries will be downloaded automatically if using maven.
+All dependent libraries will be downloaded automatically.

 **Manual setup**